dair-ai/awesome-ML-projects-guide/README.md

 *That’s it!
 Hope you find this guide helpful.
 I am going to regularly maintain it as I come across more ideas on how to improve your machine learning projects.
 I also welcome any feedback (just open an issue).
 Feel free to fork this repo and use this guide as a checklist for your next big machine learning project.
 Wish you all the best!*

+If you wish to hear more about my advice and tips, including different ML-related guides and topics, connect with me on [Twitter](https://twitter.com/omarsar0) or follow my [blog](https://elvissaravia.substack.com/).

 ------

 ## How you can contribute to this guide?